 Alexandra Hendry joined NCIRS in October 2015 as a Research Officer with the Coverage, Evaluation and Surveillance team.
 She completed her Bachelor of Science (Honours) and her PhD in Biochemistry at the University of Sydney and worked as a Postdoctoral Scientist at the University of Auckland for a number of years before moving into public health and completing a Graduate Diploma of International Public Health at the University of Sydney.
 Before joining NCIRS Alexandra worked in a number of public health research positions and has substantial experience in data analysis and using routinely collected data for epidemiological research and evaluation.

-Julia joined NCIRS in 2017 as an MAE scholar and from 2019 will take up the role as infectious disease epidemiologist focusing on data linkage and surveillance projects at NCIRS.
+Julia joined NCIRS in 2017 as an MAE scholar and from 2019 has taken up the role of infectious disease epidemiologist focusing on data linkage and surveillance projects at NCIRS.
 Julia has significant experience in data analysis, previously working as a data analyst and statistician at Monash Health in Melbourne.
-Julia has previously completed her Bachelor of Science and Master of Science in Epidemiology at the University of Melbourne and completed training in applied epidemiology at the Australian National University.
+Julia has previously completed her Bachelor of Science and Master of Science in Epidemiology at The University of Melbourne and completed training in applied epidemiology at the Australian National University.
 Julia has over five years experience in public health, including international field experience, working in Bangladesh and Samoa.
-Julia is interested in communicable diseases, particularly vaccine preventable diseases, and their impact on vulnerable populations both nationally and internationally.
+Julia is interested in communicable diseases, particularly vaccine preventable diseases, and their impact on vulnerable populations, both nationally and internationally.